Answers to Frequently Asked Questions About ICD-10-CM

 You may need to upgrade your system but make sure you check with your system vendor first.
 Contact your Practice Management System vendor if you require technical assistance with including ICD codes on a claim form.

-My state Medicaid Program requires ICD reporting in dental claims.
-When ICD-10-CM codes replace ICD-9-CM codes on October 1, 2015, will it impact how I report Current Dental Terminology (CDT) codes?
+My state Medicaid Program has announced it will require ICD reporting in dental claims.
+Will this impact how I report Current Dental Terminology (CDT) codes?

 No, there will be no impact on CDT codes.
 When ICD codes are reported on a dental claim, they are reported in addition to the CDT codes for services provided.

 My practice is filing paper claims and my State Medicaid Program requires ICD reporting.
-Am I required to transition to ICD-10 on October 1, 2015?
+Am I required to use ICD-10-CM codes?

-All dental providers should check with their State Medicaid Program if ICD reporting on dental claims is required.
+All Medicaid participating dental providers should check with their State Medicaid Program if ICD reporting on dental claims is required.

 My billing department notified me about some dental plans allowing additional benefits for certain medical conditions.
 Are the ICD codes required?